FAQs: Georgia Birth and Death Certificates

 Who is authorized to order a death certificate?

-The spouse, adult children or adult siblings, parents, grandparents or grandchildren, or those with a "tangible interest," such as a beneficiary or insurance company, may order a death certificate.
-Members of the public may order a death certificate, but the certificate will not reflect cause of death.
+The spouse, adult children or adult siblings, parents, grandparents or grandchildren, or those with a "tangible interest," such as a beneficiary or insurance company, may order an official death certificate.
+Members of the public may order the death record of anyone who has died in Georgia and will receive plain paper copies of the record with the Social Security number redacted.

 Whose responsibility is it to upload identification documents?